 EGR/PHY 230 Engineering Mechanics & Statics (3 hrs.)
 Statics is the study of rigid-body mechanics which deals with the equilibrium of bodies.
 Covered topics include the principles of statics, force systems, internal forces, structural analysis, friction, center of gravity, and moments of inertia.
+Prerequisites: MAT 224 and PHY 201 with a C or better.
 May be taken for Tier III credit.